Manami Toyota: All Japan Women's Pro-Wrestling (1987–2002)

-Their singles feud was not yet over, however, and it reached a climax on August 15, 1992 in a Hair vs. Hair match.
+Their singles feud was not yet over, however, and it reached a climax on August 15, 1992 in a hair vs. hair match.
 The bout was a dramatic one, not least due to what occurred after the match was over.
 Toyota, even though she had won the match, did not want Yamada to get her head shaved, and had to be forcefully restrained by five prelim girls, who eventually forced her back to the mat.
 In respect of the match conditions, Yamada wanted her head shaved and went ahead with the stipulation.
 Soon after this match the two stars once again teamed up to win their first WWWA World Tag Team Championship in March 1992, defeating Jungle Jack (Aja Kong and Bison Kimura) in Tokyo.
-On November 26, at AJW’s Dreamrush show Toyota and Yamada defended their WWWA Tag Team titles against Dynamite Kansai and Mayumi Ozaki in a 2/3 Falls match, which was rated 5 Stars by Dave Meltzer of the Wrestling Observer Newsletter.
+On November 26, at AJW’s Dreamrush show Toyota and Yamada defended their WWWA Tag Team titles against Dynamite Kansai and Mayumi Ozaki in a 2/3 Falls match.
 In April of that year, Toyota furthered her singles career by defeating rival Kyoko Inoue on April 25 in Yokohama for the IWA Singles Championship.
 Toyota defended that title eight times over the course of three years, before losing it to Reggie Bennett on May 15, 1995.
 It was at around this time that Toyota's talent was being compared to most male competitors, as one of the best wrestlers in the world.

 At Dreamslam II, on April 11, 1993 Toyota and Yamada fought a rematch against JWP Joshi Puroresu's Kansai and Ozaki in yet another highly rated two of three falls encounter.
 This time, however, Toyota and Yamada were on the losing side, and Kansai and Ozaki got their revenge.
 The feud concluded at AJW’s St. Battle Final event, on December 6, 1993, where Toyota and Yamada regained their tag titles.